marcelbeumer/crispy-octo-goggles/aws-lambda/README.md

 Basic AWS lambda example, deployed using terraform.

 - Run `./scripts/build.sh` to build the binary.
-- Run `./scripts/zip.sh` to build and create a zip.
+- Run `./scripts/zip.sh` to create a zip from the build.
+- Run `./scripts/upload.sh` to update the lambda by uploading the zip (requires terraform deploy).
+- Run `./scripts/deploy.sh` does build, zip and then upload.

 ## Deploy using terraform